Just a moment.

 At Google’s scale of design, it would be redundant to create an entirely new design system for this project.

-Instead, custom components were designed on a per-need basis, and maximized the use of atomic Material Design characteristics.
+Instead, custom components were designed on a per-need basis, and maximized the use of atomic Material Design elements and characteristics.

 Though, there was room for some fun!
 In the spirit of being forward-looking while also paying homage to the past, I fused together aspects of Material Design with Stadia’s design system (Figure 6.0).